 - Greenbelt Alliance was the leading advocate for Plan Bay Area from day one, spearheading support for its adoption in 2013 and now its update in 2017.

-- San Jose’s Diridon Station Area Plan and Oakland’s Broadway Valdez District Specific Plan 2014
+- Led the advocacy for San Jose’s Diridon Station Area Plan and Oakland’s Broadway Valdez District Specific Plan which were both finalized in 2014 and will create 4,300 new homes.